 We’re always stoked to find talented, original, passionate yogis who want to write for The Yoga Lunchbox.

-Alternatively, if you have a product or service you want to promote, we will allow you to include promotional links and information at the bottom of the article in lieu of payment.
-The article itself must not be advertorial in any way.
+If you have a product or service you want to promote, we will allow you to include promotional links and information at the bottom of the article.
+However, the article itself must not be advertorial in any way.

 Want to give it a go?
 Please read through all of the information below before you get started.
 Our editorial tone is specific, and we’re fussy about what we publish.